k2view-academy/K2View-Academy/articles/34_JMX_statistics/02_JMX_infoformat.md

 <img src="/articles/34_JMX_statistics/images/JMX-pic1.PNG">

-From the main window panel the various statistics can be accesses by expanding the required section located under one of the five main sections:
+From the main window panel the various statistics can be accesses by expanding the required section located under one of the seven main sections:

 #### Processes